Tony Parkes

+Anthony Parkes (5 May 1949 – 22 April 2026) was an English professional football player and manager.
+He had a 34-year tenure with Blackburn Rovers as a player and coach while also stepping in as caretaker manager on six occasions.

 Playing career

 Parkes was a midfielder who started his career in non-League football at Buxton in 1969 before moving to Blackburn Rovers in 1970 where he spent the rest of his playing career.
 He played a total of 350 league games and scored 38 goals for Rovers before retiring in 1982.

 Coaching career

 After retiring as a player, Parkes stayed with Blackburn, joining their coaching staff under Bobby Saxton, where he became assistant manager.
 He stood in as caretaker manager for the club six times between 1986 and 2004.
 He took over from Bobby Saxton (December 1986 – February 1987), Don Mackay (September–October 1991), Ray Harford (October 1996 – June 1997), Roy Hodgson (November–December 1998), Brian Kidd (November 1999 – March 2000) and Graeme Souness (September 2004) after their departures.

 During this time Rovers experienced something of a revolution.
 During his first caretaker spell, they were a struggling Second Division club who had not tasted top flight football for some 20 years.
-Five years later, during his second caretaker spell, they had just been taken over by local steel baron Jack Walker and were a wealthy, ambitious side building for a challenge for promotion to the new FA Premier League – which was ultimately achieved at the end of the season under new manager Kenny Dalglish.
-By the time of his third caretaker spell five years later, barely 18 months had passed since their Premier League title triumph – the club's first top division title since 1914 – although their form had slumped and they did not win a league game until November.
+Five years later, during his second caretaker spell, they had just been taken over by local steel baron Jack Walker and were a wealthy, ambitious side building for a challenge for promotion to the new FA Premier League, which was ultimately achieved at the end of the season under new manager Kenny Dalglish.
+By the time of his third caretaker spell five years later, 18 months had passed since their Premier League title triumph, the club's first top division title since 1914, although their form had slumped and they did not win a league game until November.
 He took charge until the end of the season and kept Rovers up.
-His fourth spell came in November 1999, six months after relegation from the Premier League and with Rovers 19th in Division One. while Parkes hoped to secure promotion and the manager's position on a full-time basis, this time taking charge for four months until Graeme Souness was appointed as manager, retaining Parkes as his assistant.
-When Souness moved on early in the 2004–05 season, Parkes took temporary charge again until Mark Hughes was appointed as manager.
+His fourth spell came in November 1999, six months after relegation from the Premier League and with Rovers 19th in Division One. while Parkes hoped to secure promotion and the manager's position on a full-time basis, this time taking charge for four months until Graeme Souness was appointed manager, retaining Parkes as his assistant.
+When Souness moved on early in the 2004–05 season, Parkes took temporary charge again until Mark Hughes was appointed manager.

-He left Rovers in November 2004, after 34 years at the club, when Hughes disposed of his services in order to select his own coaching staff.
+Parkes left Rovers in November 2004, after 34 years at the club, when Hughes disposed of his services in order to select his own coaching staff.
 Parkes criticised the club after he learned of his sacking from his daughter, who had heard the news on the radio, saying, "Usually Blackburn do it the right way, but they got it wrong.
 I think I deserve a bit more respect than to have my daughter telling me she's just heard it on the radio."
 Parkes was given a testimonial match in May 2005, a game which attracted back many former Rovers' favourites such as Alan Shearer and Colin Hendry.